Learner identity and learning trajectories in secondary education

 Francisca Bustamante

-Francisca Bustamante, a PhD student at the Universitat Autònoma de Barcelona in the GEPS (Globalisation, Education and Social Policies) research group.
-Holds a Master’s degree in Sociology from the Pontificia Universidad Católica de Chile (UC) and a Sociology Professional Degree from the Universidad Central de Chile (UCEN).
-Her research focuses on the sociology of education, particularly on students’ transitions between academic stages and social inequalities in higher education access.
-Currently, her PhD project explores persistent horizontal inequalities in the higher education admissions system, examining how social structures influence academic choices.
+She holds a Master’s degree in Sociology from the Pontificia Universidad Católica de Chile (UC) and a Sociology Professional Degree from the Universidad Central de Chile (UCEN).
+Her research focuses on the sociology of education, particularly on students’ transitions between academic stages and social inequalities in access to higher education.
+Her doctoral research examines persistent horizontal inequalities in higher education admissions systems, analysing how social structures shape academic choices.

 Link: https://www.researchgate.net/profile/Francisca-Bustamante-4